DUNE/dunepdlegacy/README.md

 the specific language governing permissions and limitations under the License.

-(*) Portions of the software contained in this repositor are copyright by the Board of Trustees of the Leland Stanford Junior University, through SLAC National Accelerator Laboratory.
+(*) Portions of the software contained in this repository are copyright by the Board of Trustees of the Leland Stanford Junior University, through SLAC National Accelerator Laboratory.